MichaelYagi/apitext/README.md

 This is one of my apps for the TidByt.
 You can pull info from an endpoint that serves text or JSON.
 Things like news feeds are an ideal use.

 This repo is intended as a testing and staging area before things get pushed to https://github.com/tidbyt/community/tree/main/apps/apitext.
-Make sure to do an [advanced build of pixlet](https://tidbyt.dev/docs/build/advanced-installation) so you can run the commands below.

-After making changes:

-* Create a fork and run ```lint```,```format```, and ```check``` before commiting your changes for review
-* Once review passes, create fork of https://github.com/tidbyt/community/tree/main
-* Copy api_text.star file to forked apps/apitext/api_text, run formatter/linter and push changes to fork for review
-* Create a PR if automated tests pass

 Example usages: